example42/psick/docs/hiera.md

 this refers ```.yaml``` files under the ```data``` directory of the module.

-The interesting thing in this is that we have a uniform and common way to lookup for data, across the [three layers](https://docs.puppet.com/puppet/latest/hiera_layers.html): `global`, `environment` and `module:` each hierarchy of each layer is used to compose a "super hierarchy" which is traversed seamlessly.
+The interesting thing in this is that we have a uniform and common way to lookup for data, across the [three layers](https://docs.puppet.com/puppet/latest/hiera_layers.html): `global`, `environment` and `module`: each hierarchy of each layer is used to compose a "super hierarchy" which is traversed seamlessly.

 In the module data is also possible to define the kind of lookup to perform for each class parameter.